-With Vodafone, prices start at €30 a month, but they provide the most reliable service in Malta, as well as many package deals.
-In order to get Vodafone service, you need to book an appointment here.
+With Epic, prices start at €30 a month, but they provide the most reliable service in Malta, as well as many package deals.
+In order to get Epic service, you need to book an appointment here.

 Monthly costs range from around €15 per month for the slower plans, to around €100 per month for the fastest connections.
 The cheaper connections, however, are more than adequate for communicating with your friends and family in other countries, streaming and downloading, and using social media.